-To learn how your benefits work, every county is assigned a Veterans Affairs officer to assist vets.
-To find your local service officer, call the Office of Veterans Advocacy at 1-208-780-1380 or visit www.veterans.idaho.gov/advocacy.
+Every county is assigned a Veterans Affairs officer to assist veterans.
+To learn how your VA benefits work, find your local service officer, call the Office of Veterans Advocacy at 208-780-1380 or visit www.veterans.idaho.gov/advocacy.

-VA drug coverage is considered Medicare "creditable drug coverage," which protects participants against the penalty for delayed enrollment in Medicare Part D. Some veterans may benefit from using both their VA drug benefit and a Medicare plan for drugs the VA doesn't cover.
-SHIBA counselors can help vets decide if they need Medicare Part D. Call 1-800-247-4422.
+VA drug coverage is considered Medicare "creditable drug coverage," so participants are not subject to the penalty for delayed enrollment in Medicare Part D. Some veterans may benefit from using both their VA drug benefit and a Medicare plan for prescription drugs the VA doesn't cover.
+SHIBA counselors can help veterans decide if they need Medicare Part D. Call 800-247-4422.